Edward Jay Allen: Out West

 After his sojourn at the ferry, Allen continued west on horseback.
-He was soon back on foot, however, and still lame, forced to walk through the desert country of eastern Oregon after losing his horse in the Blue Mountains.
-In October 1852, Allen reached Portland, Oregon Territory, and paused for a short time before heading north over the Cowlitz Trail to the small village of Olympia at the south end of Puget Sound.
-Allen was diverted on his journey north to serve as a delegate to the Monticello Convention where he participated in the beginnings of the political process that separated Washington Territory from Oregon.
+He was soon back on foot, however.
+Still lame, he had to walk through the desert country of eastern Oregon after losing his horse in the Blue Mountains.
+In October 1852, Allen reached Portland, Oregon Territory.
+He paused briefly before heading north over the Cowlitz Trail to the small village of Olympia at the south end of Puget Sound.

+Allen was diverted on his journey north to serve as a delegate to the Monticello Convention.
+He participated in the beginnings of the political process that separated Washington Territory from Oregon.
 In December 1852, finally reaching his destination, Allen built a cabin on his Donation Land Claim three miles up Budd Inlet from Olympia.
-His decision to negotiate with local Indians to pay them for the land before he took up residence on it was remarkable for this time.
+He decided to negotiate with local Native Americans to pay them for the land before he took up residence on it.
+This was unusual for the time.

 From late 1852 until January 1855, Allen remained in Washington Territory.
 In June 1853 he surveyed the Indian trail over Naches Pass in the Cascade Mountains as a potential route for a wagon road to divert incoming emigrants from the Willamette Valley to Puget Sound.
 From July through October he led a construction crew that began building the wagon road.

-That winter he explored Puget Sound to its northern reaches by whaleboat, ran for a position in the territorial senate (he lost), and shared his cabin with Captain George B. McClellan and George Gibbs (geologist), both on assignment to conduct various surveys of the newly created Washington Territory.
-Allen wrote up their reports and also created a dictionary of the Chinook Jargon at least as comprehensive as the better-known Gibbs dictionary.
+That winter he explored Puget Sound to its northern reaches by whaleboat, ran for a position in the territorial senate (he lost), and shared his cabin with Captain George B. McClellan and George Gibbs (geologist), both on assignment to conduct various government surveys of the newly created Washington Territory.
+Allen wrote up their reports and also created a dictionary of the Chinook Jargon.
 (This unpublished dictionary may be found in "Hervey Allen Papers," Special Collections Department, University of Pittsburgh.)

 In 1854 Allen and his crew returned to the mountains to improve the wagon road.
-He took time out from his road building to make the first ascent of Mount Adams.
+He took time out from his road building to make what is believed to be the first ascent of Mount Adams by a European American.